IBM/Db2-zOS-samples/PerformanceValidation_for_Db2-for-z-OS/README.md

 	You also need to update the [HLQ] for dataset name in GLWDEFDS.JCL, UPLOAD.TXT, and  UNPAK.JCL.
 These JCLs are for defining datasets for XMIT/TRS files, FTPing files to zOS LPAR, and unpacking the XMIT/TRS datasets into PDS datasets.

 	To execute the helper batch scripts, you just run the following command at Windows command prompt: ftp -s:windowbatchscript.
-Here are example commands
+Here are steps:

 		* ftp -s:define.txt   : to submit JCL to define datasets for XMIT/TRS files.